codelucas/newspaper/README.rst

     u'The study shows that 93% of people ...'

-Newspaper has *seamless* language and extraction configs.
+Newspaper has *seamless* language extraction and detection.
 If no language is specified, Newspaper will attempt to auto detect a language.

 .. code-block:: pycon